topxeq/gox/README.md

 ## 7. Library Reference

 First, since Gox is based on Anko and written by Golang, most of the core libraries of Golang will be available.
-So try to import the modules from Golang(but Golang installation is not required), and refer to the Golang documents.
+So try to import the modules from Golang(but Golang installation is not required), and refer to the Golang documents([here](https://golang.org/doc/) or [here](http://docscn.studygolang.com/)).
 In addition, you can browse Anko's, Goja's and Giu's documents.

 However, Gox provides some convenient global variables and functions decribed as below.